vipyne/american-dream-phone/README.md

 - MCP server for fetch
 	- mcp.run - [`"mcp.run"`](https://www.mcp.run/)
 	- Connect as many MCP servers as you like...

+## TODO list / notes to self / ideas / creedthoughts

+- use some API to get rep phone numbers like https://5calls.org/representatives-api/ (maybe an MCP around this?)
+- call before or after hours to focus on leaving messages; less on voicemail detection.

 ## credits